Pegaso Troner

-The Troner was Enasa's last effort to keep pace with the European truck market but failed to stop the company from losing market share.
+The Troner was Enasa's last effort to keep pace with the European truck market but it failed to stop the company from losing market share.
 Eventually control of ENASA was taken over by the Iveco group.
-Nevertheless, Troners were popular in Spain, and sold well in the Benelux and French markets also.
+Nevertheless, Troners were popular in Spain, and also found a market in France and the Benelux countries.
 In the UK a large order was placed by the now defunct GB Express.
 Production of the Troner ceased in July 1993.